December: Casting & Granulation For Jewellery Making

-And we're kind of sad about it!
-What an amazing year of incredible tutorials, we've loved hearing your feedback and seeing your designs inspired by Kim's projects.
+It's the final month of Kim's 12 Month's Of Metal series and we're kind of sad about it!
+What an amazing year of incredible tutorials, we've loved hearing your feedback and continue to see more of your designs inspired by Kim's projects.

 Throughout December, Kim has been sharing casting tutorials, with top tips and tricks to help introduce you to the technique - check them out below and get the tools and supplies you need to give it a go with Kernowcraft.